lbalbi/big_data_datasets/README.md

 ### - NegatER [5]:

-The NegatER dataset was obtained from inference of negative statements from the ConceptNet KG and contains a total of 34 relations.
-The authors provide data partitions of 100,000/2,400/2,400 train/validation/test triples (positives and negatives combined) for reproductibility of their experiments over the data.
+The NegatER dataset was obtained from Language Model inference of negative statements over a subset of the ConceptNet KG.
+The dataset contains a total of 34 different types of relations and the authors provide data partitions of 100,000/2,400/2,400 train/validation/test triples (positives and negatives combined) for reproductibility of their experiments over the data.

 <br />